 As a creative, you can often hear Priscilla say "I can make that!"
 This Los Angeles native has let her creative guide wear many hats in her career, as a writer, strategist, photographer, and DIYer, especially when it comes to fun projects for her mini-schnazuer Ellie and her room.
 When she's not creating, you can find her at a local show or taking a weekend roadtrip away from the city.

 When I set up my brunch table, I look at all the details.
-That's why, when it came to choosing the glasses that I wanted to include for the Mother's Day brunch that I'm gonna be hosting for mom this weekend, I wanted to make sure that even the glasses would pop on the brunch table rather than just have a regular shmegular old mimosa or peach bellini in a clear glass.
-With this quick and easy way to paint and style your glasses for your mom-osas for this Mother's Day, your brunch will be something your mom will definitely be talking to her friends about.
+That's why, when it came to choosing the glasses that I wanted to include for an upcoming brunch that I'm hosting, I wanted to make sure that even the glasses would pop on the brunch table rather than just have a regular shmegular old mimosa or peach bellini in a clear glass.
+With this quick and easy way to paint and style your glasses for your cocktails, your brunch will be something to talk about.

 - 6 stemless wine glass